 Funding and Additional Resources

 Financial support is provided in the form of a one-time summer stipend of $10,000 for full-time members of the Princeton faculty and $5,000 for Princeton research scholars and post-doctoral fellows.
 Those who receive funding will spend a portion of the summer conducting in-depth research on the objects they plan to include in their course.
 Museum curators are available to consult with faculty on specific portions of the collections and can provide access to additional research resources, including curatorial research files and bibliography.
-Juliana Ochs Dweck, Mellon Curator of Academic Engagement, is available for guidance and feedback, and can direct interested faculty to the appropriate consulting curator(s).
+As the Museum building is expected to close for renovation in Spring 2021, applicants should consult with Veronica White, Curator of Academic Programs, before applying.
+Dr. White can also direct interested faculty to the appropriate consulting curator(s).